Ciguatera Toxicity

 Class Summary

 The anticholinergic and antihistaminic effects of these agents decrease pruritus.
-They are also used to treat associated neurologic pain.
+Tricyclic antidepressants (TCAs) are also used to treat associated neurologic pain.

-Clinical Context: Mannitol is an osmotic diuretic that has become the mainstay of acute treatment in recent years.
+Clinical Context: Mannitol is an osmotic diuretic that has become the mainstay of acute treatment.
 Mannitol has been reported to dramatically diminish or prevent neurologic symptoms associated with ciguatera poisoning.
-Mannitol is most effective when given early in course of treatment, but somewhat effective even after several days of symptoms.
+Mannitol is most effective when given early in course of treatment but is somewhat effective even after several days of symptoms.
 Neurologic symptoms often decrease within minutes of mannitol administration and may resolve completely within 2 days.

 Class Summary